datanav/docs/technical/membercare-exact.rst

      - "string"

-Membercare Invoices to Exact Salesinvoices
+MemberCare Invoices to Exact Salesinvoices
 ------------------------------------------
-Every Membercare Invoices will be synchronized with a Exact Salesinvoices.
+Every MemberCare Invoices will be synchronized with a Exact Salesinvoices.

-Once a link between a Membercare Invoices and a Exact Salesinvoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a Exact Salesinvoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Invoices and a Exact Salesinvoices:
+The following properties are synchronized between a MemberCare Invoices and a Exact Salesinvoices:

 .. list-table::
    :header-rows: 1

-   * - Membercare Invoices Property
+   * - MemberCare Invoices Property
      - Exact Salesinvoices Property
      - Exact Data Type

-Membercare Invoices to Exact Salesorderlines
+MemberCare Invoices to Exact Salesorderlines
 --------------------------------------------
-Every Membercare Invoices will be synchronized with a Exact Salesorderlines.
+Every MemberCare Invoices will be synchronized with a Exact Salesorderlines.

-Once a link between a Membercare Invoices and a Exact Salesorderlines is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a Exact Salesorderlines is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Invoices and a Exact Salesorderlines:
+The following properties are synchronized between a MemberCare Invoices and a Exact Salesorderlines:

 .. list-table::
    :header-rows: 1

-   * - Membercare Invoices Property
+   * - MemberCare Invoices Property
      - Exact Salesorderlines Property
      - Exact Data Type
    * - id